cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Lich's Mirror

-• Mirror of Fate (lets you swap your library and exile pile).
+• Mirror of Fate (lets you reset your library with exiled cards)

 Results: